Bruno Metsu: Playing career

 Metsu spent over a decade as the manager of five different clubs in France before his first foray overseas as a football manager in the year 2000.

 After retiring as a player with Beauvais in 1987, Metsu took up the youth team manager post with Beauvais in the same year.
 In 1988, he guided the Beauvais youth team to the runner-up position in the Coupe Gambardella.
 From 1988 to 1992, he was the manager of Beauvais's senior team, which was in Division 2 throughout his tenure there.
 In the 1988–1989 season, it reached the quarter-finals of the Coupe de France for the first time in its history, where it lost to Auxerre 2–1 on aggregate.

 Metsu was appointed the manager of the Division 1 club Lille at the age of 38 on 1 July 1992.
 He was sacked on 28 February 1993 after it had managed to win just 5 of its first 27 Division 1 matches in the current season, the board summoning him to a meeting and inquiring: "So have you heard the gossip?
 We are letting you go."
 It was a crass way to sack a manager, especially one who prided himself on the strong bonds he formed in dressing rooms.

 Metsu was appointed the manager of Valenciennes at the darkest point in that club's history, immediately after its relegation to Division 2 following the conclusion of the 1992–93 Division 1 season and in the wake of the discovery that some of its players had accepted bribes to throw a Division 1 match against Olympique de Marseille that was held on 20 May 1993.
-He lasted a year there, then had spells at Sedan (1995–1998) and Valence (1998–1999) before, he applied successfully to become the manager of the Guinea national football team.
+He lasted a year there, then had spells at Sedan (1995–1998) and Valence (1998–1999) before he applied successfully to become the manager of the Guinea national football team.

-Managerial career in Africa
+In Africa

 Guinea

 In the year 2000, Metsu became the manager of a national team for the first time when he took charge of the Guinea national football team after signing a modest contract.
 "Metsu complained of so many things in Guinea.
 Poor infrastructure, poor management by Guinea's football association and frequent meddling in his work," said Titi Camara, a former Guinea international who later became the country's sports minister.
 "At that time I felt like I had had too much of football but African players reinvigorated me," Metsu said in an interview with La Voix du Nord daily in 2011.
-The feeling was mutual and Metsu left the Guinea post after less than one year on the job to become the manager of the Senegal national football team in the year 2000.
+The feeling was mutual, and Metsu left the Guinea post after less than one year on the job to become the manager of the Senegal national football team in the year 2000.